Driveway Permit Application

 - Two copies of the survey of the property, indicating where the driveway is to be located (see illustration sample bellow).

-- Completed Application for Engineering Permit for work within a Public Right‐of‐Way (if approaches to the driveway are not existing).
+- Completed Application for Engineering Permit for work within a Public Right‐of‐Way (Required for new or replacement of approaches).

 - All drawings must include dimensions and indicate both side‐yard setbacks.
 All markings/shadings must be in ink.

 - All plans must conform to the City’s Land Development Regulations CH 29 of the City of North Miami Code of Ordinances.

 NORTH MIAMI CODE

 ARTICLE III.
 SIDEWALKS